nrkno/odashboard/src/plugins/sources/Readme.md

 * [Azure Service Bus](azureservicebus)
 * [Application Insights REST API](appinsights)

-You need to specify the type of data source in the 'source' property, and to provide data source-specific information in the 'config' property.
+You need to specify the type of data source in the *source* property, and to provide data source-specific information in the *config* property.